psyrun/Advance.Penetration.Testing/APT.md

 							port 53 DNS-Stuff
 							port 80
 					Options for source port selection
-						nmap -gathering
+						Nmap -gathering
 						netcat -packet
 						metasploit -set CPORT
 							can get hte payload through the filtering device.
 			Enumeration
-				Is used to gather more in depth information about the target, such as open shares and user account information. nmap [-sC, -A] for enumeration scanning
+				Is used to gather more in depth information about the target, such as open shares and user account information.
+				Nmap [-sC, -A] for enumeration scanning
 				Windows targets and Linux/Unix with Samba

 				nbstat